 I have ever experienced, but having gone through it I now have a life-long immunity.

 In response to people who uncritically advocate the benefits of modern medicine I'm going to go one step further.
-According to the most recent statistics it is estimated that in the US alone 1,000 people die and another 10,000 people suffer serious health consequences of medical errors each day [see http://www.scientificamerican.com/article.cfm?id=how-many-die-from-medical-mistakes-in-us-hospitals&page=2 and http://www.healthcareitnews.com/news/deaths-by-medical-mistakes-hit-records].
+According to the most recent statistics it is estimated that in the US alone 1,000 people die and another 10,000 people suffer serious health consequences of medical errors every day [see http://www.scientificamerican.com/article.cfm?id=how-many-die-from-medical-mistakes-in-us-hospitals&page=2 and http://www.healthcareitnews.com/news/deaths-by-medical-mistakes-hit-records].
 These are not statistics from anti-medicine extremists.
 They come from prestigious medical journals.
 Unfortunately, this is just the tip of the iceberg.
 Many medical errors go unreported and the statistics we do have come almost exclusively from hospitals.
 We know a lot less about medical errors that occur outside of hospitals in everyday medical practice.
 These tend to be even more under-reported.
 Nor do these statistics include people who suffer less dramatic chronic health complications.
-It is also estimated that there may be a similar number of deaths and adverse reactions to drugs and medical procedures that are appropriately administered!
+It is also estimated that there may be a similar number of deaths and adverse reactions to drugs and medical procedures that are administered correctly (in accordance with accepted medical practice)!

 Enough about the limitations of modern medicine, now lets look at the arguments on the other side.
 Opponents of vaccinations like to claim that the reduction in the incidence of diseases for which vaccinations are available would have occurred to the same degree as they have even if vaccination programs had not been implemented.
 This is also not true.
 Although the issue is very complex and it is impossible to determine exactly how much each factor contributed, there is no doubt that vaccinations have played their part.
 In fact, there was almost certainly a synergistic interaction between all of these factors.
 For instance, improvement in the immune function of the general population due to the various social factors that I mentioned probably had a significant impact on the effectiveness of the vaccines.
 No matter how we look at it, vaccines have definitely made an important contribution to the reduction in the incidence of these illnesses and continue to do so today.